Automattic/jetpack-e2e-reports/README.md

 ## How it works

-All reports are stored in an Amazon S3 bucket.
+All reports are stored in an Amazon S3 bucket, in the `reports` folder.

 The tests run in [Jetpack monorepo](https://github.com/Automattic/jetpack) CI.
 At the end of the E2E tests job suite a repository dispatch event is sent to this repo with all the required information about the test run, triggering the report workflow.